SilvanBe/HSLU-CASML2-Deep_Learning/08 - TRANSFORMERS/README.md

 Please create Hugging Face account here: https://huggingface.co/join

-## ChatBot
+## Introduction to fine-tuning of LLMs
-We will use library lamini to build a Question-Answering chatbot https://app.lamini.ai/account
+We will use library lamini to explore non fine-tune https://app.lamini.ai/account

 ## Data and Code